sourcegraph/handbook/content/departments/ce-support/support/index.md

 ## SLAs

 Our default contractual service level agreements (SLAs) are described below.
 The SLAs apply to generally available products and exclude [beta and experimental features](https://docs.sourcegraph.com/admin/beta_and_experimental_features).

-Sourcegraph offers 24x5 support bound by the SLA times listed above.
-The SLA times are the time frames in which you can expect an initial response.
+SLA response times are the time frames in which you can expect an initial response.
 Our team will make a best effort to resolve all issues as quickly as possible.
 However, please note that the SLA times are not to be considered as an expected time-to-resolution.

 #### The following applies to both cloud (managed instance) and on-premise/self-hosted Sourcegraph customers: